approvals/ApprovalTests.Ruby/README.md

 This will raise an `ApprovalError` in the case of a failure.

-The `:inspect` method on the subject will be used to generate the output for the `received` file.
-For custom complex objects you will need to override `:to_s` or `:inspect` to get helpful output, rather than the default:
+The default writer uses the `:to_s` method on the subject will be used to generate the output for the `received` file.
+For custom complex objects you will need to override `:to_s` to get helpful output, rather than the default:

     #<Object:0x0000010105ea40> # or whatever the object id is

-Note: `:inspect` uses `:to_s` unless it has been specifically defined to do something else.

 The first time the approval is run, a file will be created with the contents of the subject of your approval: